Saurish Appleby-Bhattacharjee

 Biography

 Saurish Appleby-Bhattacharjee is a seasoned trial attorney who has extensive experience litigating complex, high-stakes matters in federal and state court.
-He advises clients in civil and criminal litigation, white-collar matters, and internal investigations.
+He advises clients in civil and criminal litigation, government enforcement actions (including under criminal fraud and money-laundering statutes, the False Claims Act, Anti-Kickback Statute, and Stark Law), arbitrations, internal investigations, and whistleblower complaints.

 Before joining the firm, Saurish served as an Assistant United States Attorney, first in the Central District of California (Los Angeles), and then in Northern District of Illinois (Chicago), where he was a Deputy Chief in the General Crimes Section.
 In that role, Saurish is best known for serving as co-counsel in a 10-week, billion-dollar fraud trial culminating in guilty verdicts of the top executives of Outcome Health, a Chicago-area healthcare advertising startup.
 Having built a reputation as a dogged investigator and fierce courtroom advocate, Saurish’s extensive experience offers clients facing governmental inquiries an insider’s view into how cases are built and won.